State and Local Policy Database

 Comprehensive Retrofit Strategies

 The City has a dedicated energy efficiency staff in each department monitoring the City’s $65 million in annual energy expenditure via EnergyCAP software.
-A major $50 million energy upgrade of City facilities occurred in 2010-2012.
 In 2017, Phoenix awarded $30 million in contracts to five ESCOs to undertake further retrofits in all municipal facilities to reduce energy use 20%.
-All five ESCO advised projects will be completed by 2022.
+All five ESCO advised projects will be completed by 2025 due to delays caused by COVID-19.
 The City's budget includes dedicated funding for energy efficient improvements.